google-deepmind/graph_nets/README.md

 $ pip install graph_nets "tensorflow_gpu>=2.1.0-rc1" "dm-sonnet>=2.0.0b0" tensorflow_probability
 ```

-The latest version of the library requires TensorFlow 1 (version 1.15 and above).
+The latest version of the library requires TensorFlow >=1.15.
 For compatibility with earlier versions of TensorFlow, please install v1.0.4 of the Graph Nets library.

 ## Usage example